 The IMechE Formula Student racing event features all kinds of custom-made single-seater cars.
 The goal is not just to produce a competent race car, but also one that is reliable, easy to maintain and low-cost.
-This year, its 20th anniversary, an Arizona racing team from Coventry University brought Ogle Models and Prototypes’ expertise to their corner.
+This year an Arizona racing team from Coventry University brought Ogle Models and Prototypes’ expertise to their corner.

 “It has been a pleasure working with The Phoenix Racing Team at Coventry University this year.
 They are an amazing bunch of designers and engineers with such creative ideas,” said Matt White.
 “The competition is a prestigious one, aimed at helping innovative engineers showcase their technical, engineering design and manufacturing skills, and we’re very proud to support the next generation of racing car designers.
 In our day-to-day lives at Ogle, we’re working on parts for several global car manufacturers and it’s great to bring that industrial 3D printing expertise to Coventry University.”